junymc/junymc.github.io/_posts/2019-05-26-ruby_cli_data_gem_project_lasvegasevent.markdown

 It creates a gem with a README, .gemspec, Rakefile and all the directory structures.

 ## Setting Up My Environment:
 The hardest part was ensuring that all requirements were met and that code could be executed and produce the right information.
-In order to do that, I had to add all the `require` files/installed gems in my environment file.
+In order to do that, I had to add all the `require`, `require_relative`  files/installed gems in my environment file.

 ```